-At eXtension, we define innovation as creativity applied to produce positive impact.
-The purpose of eXtension and its projects, teams and futuring research is to help Cooperative Extension professionals make visible and measurable impacts by identifying, incubating, lifting up and fostering innovation to accelerate the adoption of innovation.
+At eXtension, we define innovation as creativity applied to produce positive impacts.
+The purpose of eXtension and its projects, teams, and futuring research is to help Cooperative Extension professionals make visible and measurable impacts by identifying, incubating, lifting up and fostering innovation to accelerate the adoption of innovation.

 The goal is to provide safe, structured venues for “experimenters” to create and test new ideas. eXtension provides a structure for them to share and to identify intersections among their efforts and ideas that suggest further opportunities.
 In short, we operate as a dynamic liquid network that facilitates both focus and agility for participating experimenters.

-Whether an individual or team project, an institutional Innovation Team, the Ed Tech Learning Network, or a special research project like the Horizon Report for Cooperative Extension, each initiative operates with a contract that specifies structure, timelines, goals, outputs, and intended impact.
-Then participants receive mentoring in defining the research, prototypes development, adoption plans and other steps of the innovation process.
+Each initiative operates with a contract that specifies the structure, timelines, goals, outputs, and intended impact. participants receive mentoring in defining the research, prototype development, adoption plans and other steps of the innovation process.
 Outputs might include presentations, demonstrations, reports, published papers, webinars, blog posts and other communications key to sharing ideas and advancing adoption.
-Progressive funding can be available for advancing projects through the innovation-to-adoption process.

 Helping Extension professionals work differently is one of the main goals of eXtension.
 The flagship program for this is the Impact Collaborative.
 This program seeks to help Extension professionals increase their visibility and measurable local impact.
 Learn more about the Impact Collaborative…